Our most popular repeaters...

 - HOTARC's 146.98 MHz D-Star gateway/repeater does not use an offset (or a PL tone, see below).
 However, you do need to register before you are allowed to use this repeater.

 - HOTARC's 442.875 MHz repeater listens on a frequency 5.000 MHz above.
 That means you will configure your UHF radio for a +5MHz offset.
 (Again, many radios denote this with a "plus sign" in the display.)

 - HOTARC's 145.15 and 442.875 repeaters (and almost every repeater in our area) require a subaudible tone of 123 Hz.
 Signals that don't include this low-frequency (not audible) tone will not be repeated.
 This is helpful for those times when signals from outside our area may occasionally "skip" their way to our repeater.
-Those distant stations probably won't be including our choice of subaudible tone, and so the repeater will just ignore them.
+Those distant stations likely won't include our required subaudible tone, and so the repeater will just ignore them, and not interrupt your use of the repeater.
 Again, consult your radio's manual on selecting and transmitting with this subaudible tone.
-(Many radios will show a "T" in the display to denote that a subaudible tone will be added to your transmissions.)
+(Many radios will show a "T" in the display to denote that a subaudible tone is added to your transmissions.)

-- Our repeater controllers have an activity timer that will automatically shut down the transmitter if a carrier is received continuously for 3 minutes.
-A brief pause between transmissions will reset the timer.
+- Our repeater controllers have an activity timer that will automatically shut down the transmitter if the carrier frequency is received continuously for 3 minutes.
+A brief pause between transmissions resets this timer.
 This is designed to protect the repeater in case someone's radio gets stuck ON.
-But it will also time out if someone talks continuously for longer than 3 minutes.
+But it will also time out if you key down and talk for longer than 3 minutes.
 (See Guideline 4 above.)